schuchert/schuchert.github.io/_posts/2021-03-12-PerfectionIsAProcessNotAnEvent.md

   perceived as a problem.
 * Perfection, in yoga, problem definition, or software, is a journey, not a destination.
 If you want even more, give [Perfect Software, by Weinberg](https://leanpub.com/perfectsoftware) a read.
-* Muda is the opposite of perfection.
-If perfection is a journey, seems like muda removal is as well.
+* Muda is the reflection of perfection.
+Since perfection is a journey, so too is muda.
 Additionally,
   much like you never know if the question is answered, you can also never remove all waste.
-That is, removing muda is a journey, not a destination.
+Removing muda is a journey, not a destination.
 Muda removal is a way of being, not a goal.
 It's a process, not an event.

 {% include aside/start id="design-what" title="What is Design?" %}